openstack-archive/infra-manual/doc/source/drivers.rst

           - comment-added
           - ref-updated
         projects:
-          - <project name>
+          - <repository name>
         branches:
           - <branch name>

 Please note that the text between the angle brackets are placeholder values.
-Multiple projects and branches can be listed in the YAML file.
+Multiple repositories and branches can be listed in the YAML file.

 Running Jobs with Zuul
 ======================